 - Combine cooked and drained pasta with vegetables and serve immediately.

-I use my Swissmar julienne blade to cut the carrots.
-It’s such a cool little tool!
+Be sure to dice broccoli stems very small (about 1/4-inch) so they cook as fast as the florets (3/4-inch).
+I use my julienne peeler to cut the carrots.
+It's such a cool little tool!
 It only takes a minute to julienne a large carrot and this size of carrots works perfectly in this dish.